FernRP/FernRPExample/README.md

 NPR rendering Library for mobile, include character, scene, etc.

 ## Render Example
-There are some simple scenes, I am busy with the implementation of the function, and no time for art creation.
+There are some simple scenes.

 #### NPR Character